xinsys/handbook/_pages/how-we-work/networks.md

 There are a few ways to access the GSA network remotely.
 Your colleagues prefer:

 - [AnyConnect](/anyconnect/), a desktop client
-- [myView](https://myview.gsa.gov/)'s HTML web interface
+- [Horizon](https://horizon.gsa.gov/)'s HTML web interface

 Alternatively, you can try one of these:

-- [VMware Horizon](/vmware-horizon/), a desktop client that connects to GSA myView
+- [VMware Horizon](/vmware-horizon/), a desktop client that connects to GSA Horizon
 - Citrix: Use [internal.anywhere.gsa.gov](https://internal.anywhere.gsa.gov/) when connected to VPN and [anywhere.gsa.gov](https://anywhere.gsa.gov/) when **not** connected to VPN.
 - [GSA Apps](http://gsa-apps.gsa.gov), a web interface